pantheon-systems/documentation/source/_docs/faq.md

 ## Developing Sites

 ### Does Pantheon offer professional services?
 No, however over 2000 design and development agencies partner with Pantheon to build and host their clients’ sites on our website management platform.
-[Get a personalized quote](https://pantheon.io/agencies/agency-match){.external} from Pantheon’s network of trusted partners.
+[Get a personalized quote](https://pantheon.io/agencies/agency-match){.external} from Pantheon’s network of top agencies.

 ### Can Pantheon run sites on highly available server clusters?